 The online M.Ed. in human development counseling with a specialization in school counseling is a 48 credit hour program and can be completed in two to three years.
-Students are required to complete a one-year internship and must attend two on-campus immersions.
+Students are required to complete three terms of field experiences and must attend two on-campus immersions.

 Online M.Ed.
 Curriculum